maidsafe/rfcs/text/0060-enable-creating-and-modifying-of-filescontainers-within-the-safe-browser-environment/0060-enable-creating-and-modifying-of-filescontainers-within-the-safe-browser-environment.md

 * `files_container_add`
 * `files_container_add_from_raw`

 Logic would dictate that the browser would call `files_container_create` to create the files container, however first argument to this method `location: &str` requires a path to a directory or file which will be uploaded to the FilesContainer.
-The same issues also exist for `files_container_sync` and `files_container_add`. `files_container_add_from_raw` is usable, and it is possible to create a fixed size `ArrayBuffer` in the browser, but the user experience isn't great.
+The same issues also exist for `files_container_sync` and `files_container_add`. `files_container_add_from_raw` is usable.

-I propose the addition of 2 new APIs to be added to the NodeJS library (and thereby allowed for use via the SAFE Browser):
+I propose the addition of 1 new API to be added to the NodeJS library (and thereby allowed for use via the SAFE Browser):

 * `files_container_create_empty`
-* `files_container_add_from_string`

 #### files_container_create_empty